Concise Logically Organized Data

 Rules and Definitions

 A CLOD document follows three layers of rules and definitions in a bootstrapping manner.
-They are Base, Version and Schema.
+They are Base, Versions and Schemas.

 All CLOD documents will adhere to the Base Definition which contains rules about its structure, character encoding and so forth.
 Not following any of these will cause the CLOD document to be considered invalid by all validity checking and parsing tools.